waste in advertising BNBranding's Brand Insight Blog

 Don’t overwhelm them with data.

 Advertising people don’t look at business like MBAs do.
-And as a general rule, they hate forms.
+And as a general rule, we hate forms.
 So don’t expect your creative team to glean much inspiration from sales reports and spread sheets.
 And don’t assume they understand the fundamental metrics of your industry.

-You need to have your elevator pitch and your essential marketing challenges nailed down in layman’s terms before you go to an agency or a freelance creative team.
 As Zyman said, “If you want to establish a clear image in the mind of the consumer, you first have to have a clear image in your own mind.”

 Do a presentation for the agency… present your version of the facts, and then engage them in dialog.
 It’ll force you to focus on strategic thinking and it can generate tremendous team energy.